 Let’s imagine for a moment, that your children’s behavior and emotions can be divided into two categories.
-“Seeds” is one category, and represents the seeds of happiness, kindness, diligence, openness, responsibility and so on.
+“Seeds” is one category, and represents the seeds of happiness, kindness, diligence, openness, responsibility, and so on.
 In other words…the good stuff…that we want to nurture and grow in our homes.

-“Weeds” is the second category, and represents whining, disrespect, complaints, negativity, ugliness and so on.
+“Weeds” is the second category, and represents whining, disrespect, complaints, negativity, ugliness, and so on.
 In other words….the bad stuff.
 The behavior and emotions we DON’T want to see in our homes.

 You Either Feed Weeds or Feed Seeds!

-As you move through your day at home, whether interacting with toddler or teen, you are often just moving with life.
+As you move through your day at home, whether interacting with a toddler or a teen, you are often just moving with life.
 In doing so, we give little thought to the role and power of our attention.

 Yet, your attention is like water.
 You are feeding either the weeds…or you are watering the seeds (with your attention to them).

 When we consistently give our attention to weeds, (unfortunately) the weeds must grow.
 The ‘weed’ has no choice but to respond to our watering of it.
-The weed will not respond to a threat or a consequence, IF we keep feeding the weed with our attention.
+The weed will not respond to a threat or a consequence IF we keep feeding the weed with our attention.